honeycombio/honeycomb-opentelemetry-web/README.md

-# Default Community Health Files

-// TODO: ask Phillip whether we must call this a distro instead of a wrapper

-This repository contains default community health files for repositories in the Honeycomb organization and will automatically be picked up if they are not overwritten.

-More details on this repository structure can be found here: https://docs.github.com/en/github/building-a-strong-community/creating-a-default-community-health-file

 # {project-name}

+Honeycomb wrapper for [OpenTelemetry](https://opentelemetry.io) in the browser.

+This package sets up OpenTelemetry for tracing, using our recommended practices, including:

+* Useful fields about the browser situation
+* Easy configuration to send to Honeycomb
+* Basic sampler to control event volume
+* Convenient packaging
+* An informative debug mode, including links to traces in Honeycomb

+// TODO: ask Phillip whether we must call this a distro instead of a wrapper.
+It's a wrapper.

 <!-- OSS metadata badge - rename repo link and set status in OSSMETADATA -->
 <!-- [![OSS Lifecycle](https://img.shields.io/osslifecycle/honeycombio/{repo-name})](https://github.com/honeycombio/home/blob/main/honeycomb-oss-lifecycle-and-practices.md) -->